CRESYM/colib0.github.io/pages/models/regulations/IEEX2A/index.md

 This voltage regulator model has been developed by RTE.

+## Model use, assumptions, validity domain and limitations

+To be completed

 ## Model inputs and output

-The input variables are the measured stator voltage and the reference stator voltage, and possibly the output voltages of the power system stabilizer, the underexcitation limiter and the overexcitation limiter.
+The input variables are :

+- UsPu : measured stator voltage in pu (base UNom)
+- UsRefPu : reference stator voltage in pu (base UNom)
+- UOelPu (optional) : output voltage of overexcitation limiter in pu (base UNom)
+- UPssPu (optional) : output voltage of power system stabilizer in pu (base UNom)
+- UUelPu (optional) : output voltage of underexcitation limiter in pu (base UNom)

-The output signal is the excitation voltage EfdPu.
+The output signal is EfdPu, the excitation voltage in pu (user-selected base voltage).

 ## Model parameters

-AEx : Gain of saturation function
+AEx : Gain of saturation function in pu
-BEx : Exponential coefficient of saturation function EfdMinPu : Minimum excitation voltage in pu (user-selected base voltage) Ka : Voltage regulator gain
+BEx : Exponential coefficient of saturation function EfdMinPu : Minimum excitation voltage in pu (user-selected base voltage) Ka : Voltage regulator gain in pu
-Ke : Exciter field proportional constant
+Ke : Exciter field proportional constant in pu
-Kf : Exciter rate feedback gain tA : Voltage regulator time constant in s tB : Voltage regulator lag time constant in s tC : Voltage regulator lead time constant in s
+Kf : Exciter rate feedback gain in pu tA : Voltage regulator time constant in s tB : Voltage regulator lag time constant in s tC : Voltage regulator lead time constant in s